kudzaiTnexus/ABC-CODE/README.md

 # ABC-CODE

-ABC code is an application that gets infrmation about countries in different continents of the world.
+ABC code is an application that gets information about countries in different continents of the world.
 The applications shows my understanding of the following principles :

 * Dependecny Injection
 * S.O.L.I.D Principles